 The arrival of Windows 8 has brought about quite a bit of innovation among laptops and tablets, even combining the two in various different ways.
 Some laptops can be converted into tablets, and some tablets come with keyboard docks.
 Then there's also the laptop with a touchscreen, such as the ASUS Vivobook X202E we are reviewing today.
+In the UK this laptop is called the S200E, but other than that the specifications are identical.

 There is a downside to these new products, and that's how much they cost.
 But it's that way with any new product cycle, and it's no different with Windows 8 products.
 The OS has now been out for a number of months, and we are finally starting to see an attempt by manufacturers to bring more affordable products to market.
 The Acer Iconia W510 is one example, and the ASUS Vivobook X202E now joins that category as well.